klkkong/sphere/doc/sphinx/cfd.rst

 Fluid simulation and particle-fluid interaction
 ===============================================
 A new and experimental addition to *sphere* is the ability to simulate a mixture of particles and a Newtonian fluid.
-The fluid is simulated using a Eulerian continuum approach, using a custom CUDA solver for GPU computation.
+The fluid is simulated using an Eulerian continuum approach, using a custom CUDA solver for GPU computation.
 This approach allows for fast simulations due to the limited need for GPU-CPU communications, as well as a flexible code base.